voax/quizzer/README.md

 });
 ```

-To combine multiple role middleware you can simply put them in an array like shown above.
+To combine multiple role middleware you can simply put them in an array.
 To use it like an array in your route handlers you can simply use the spread operator:

 ```js
 const isHost = isRole(req => req.room && req.sessionID === req.room.host)